openid/OpenID4VCI/openid-4-verifiable-credential-issuance-1_0.md

 The following additional Credential Issuer metadata parameters are defined for this Credential format for use in the `credential_configurations_supported` parameter, in addition to those defined in (#credential-issuer-parameters):

 * `credential_definition`: REQUIRED.
 Object containing the detailed description of the Credential type.
-It consists of at least the following three parameters:
+It consists of the following parameters defined by this specification:
   * `@context`: REQUIRED.
 Array as defined in [@VC_DATA], Section 4.1.
   * `type`: REQUIRED.
 Array designating the types a certain credential type supports, according to [@VC_DATA], Section 4.3.
   * `credentialSubject`: OPTIONAL.
 Object containing a list of name/value pairs, where each name identifies a claim offered in the Credential.
 The value can be another such object (nested data structures), or an array of such objects.
 To express the specifics about the claim, the most deeply nested value MAY be an object that includes the following parameters defined by this specification (other parameters MAY also be included):